dart-lab/manual/docs/data-stats-open-science.md

 ## GDPR -- what is it and how does it affect me?

-There's detailed information on the UoE [Data Protection webpages](http://www.ed.ac.uk/records-management/gdpr).
+There's detailed information on the UoE [Data Protection webpages](http://www.ed.ac.uk/records-management/gdpr), and on their [Sharepoint webpage](https://uoe.sharepoint.com/sites/DataProcessingRegisters/ "UoE Data Protection Sharepoint").

 **Basic Principles:**